viprajtelukoti/CPSC8710/README.md

 ### Game Objective

+An engaging history-themed trivia game in which a single player assumes the role of the game master, while their teammates work together to guess the correct answers.
 This project is a history-based trivia game built using Python and Flask.
 It allows users to test their knowledge of history by answering trivia questions.

-An engaging history-themed trivia game in which a single player assumes the role of the game master, while their teammates work together to guess the correct answers.
+### Rules

+The rules of the game are really simple.
+The player has to select the number of questions they want to play with and start answering those questions.
 ## Live Demo

 The History Trivia Game is hosted on a live server.
-You can play the game by visiting the following URL: the link has to be updated. doesn't work as of now.
+You can play the game by visiting the following URL:
 [History Trivia Game Live Demo](https://cpsc8710.onrender.com/)

 ## Features